This information explains your spinal cord stimulator (SCS), including how it works and how it’s placed.

 - The remote is a handheld device that comes with your SCS.
 You can adjust the settings of your SCS using the remote.
 Your doctor will give you more information about how and when to adjust your settings.

-The battery sends the electrical signals through the leads to your nerves to block them from feeling pain.
+The battery sends electrical signals through the leads to your nerves to block them from feeling pain.

-Before getting an SCS, you will first have a screening test to see if it will help with your pain.
+Before you get an SCS, you will have a screening test to see if it will help with your pain.
 For your screening test, you will have a lead implanted into your spine.
-The other end of the lead will be attached to a temporary SCS battery that will be taped to the skin above your waist.
-You will also get a remote to adjust the settings of your SCS.
-After your temporary SCS is placed, you will leave the hospital with it.
+The other end of the lead will be attached to a temporary SCS battery.
+It will be taped to the skin above your waist.

-About Your SCS Placement
+About your SCS placement

 You will have to wait about 10 days after your temporary SCS is removed to have your surgery.
 This will give your body time to heal after having your temporary SCS removed.

-What to expect during your surgery
+What to expect during surgery

-You will get anesthesia (medication to make you sleep) before your surgery starts.
 Once you’re asleep, your doctor will make a small incision (surgical cut) in your abdomen or upper buttocks to place the battery.
 The battery will look like a small bulge under your skin.

-Your doctor will use fluoroscopy (a type of x-ray) to find the exact area to place the leads.
-Once the area is found, your doctor will place the leads around your spine using 2 small needles.
-They will then connect the leads to the battery.
-Your incision will be closed with staples or sutures (stitches).
+Your doctor will place the leads around your spine using 2 small needles.
+Then they will connect the leads to the battery.
+They will close your incision with staples or sutures (stitches).

 Your surgery will take 1 to 3 hours.